airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 	</a>
 </div>

-Wait until it has imported succesfully
+Wait until it has imported successfully.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/4.png">